Did you know that according to some estimates, more than 57 million Americans are part of the gig economy?

 We are living in an incredibly exciting time that is full of opportunity.
 The rise of gig economy apps and lack of consolidation in the space has created a competitive market for side hustlers to profit from, and this is just the tip of the iceberg.

-The aspect I truly like the most about these sorts of gig jobs is that there is really something for everyone.
+The aspect I truly like the most about these sorts of gig jobs is that there’s really something for everyone.

-Now, since driving jobs are so prevalent in the gig economy, I wanted to focus on a subsection of this side hustle that doesn’t get as much attention: peer to peer delivery.
+Now, since apps that pay you to drive in the gig economy, I wanted to focus on a subsection of this side hustle that doesn’t get as much attention: peer to peer delivery.

-If you want to make money by driving but don’t want to deal with food or passengers, this list of package delivery apps is for you!
+If you want to make money delivering packages, this list of the best peer to peer shipping apps is for you!

 What Is P2P Delivery?